 New Mexico District Courts:

 2012, Henry and Kimberly Van Eck v.
 Daniel Metcalf, Billy C. Hawkins, and William Turner, Trustee and Lion's Gate Water.
 D-202-CV-08834.
-Suit seeking recovery and damages in the sale of water rights by Billy Hawkins and Daniel Metcalf, his agent, where Lion's Gate Water bought the water rights and paid 100 percent of the sale price to attorney for Billy Hawkins and Metcalf directed the payment of proceeds which were in the hands of Seller's attorney.
+Suit seeking recovery and damages in the sale of water rights by Billy Hawkins (dec.) and Daniel Metcalf, his agent, where Lion's Gate Water bought the water rights and paid 100 percent of the sale price to attorney for Billy Hawkins and Metcalf directed the payment of proceeds which were in the hands of Seller's attorney.
 Turner and Lion's Gate Water dismissed with prejudice.
+Hawkins filed for bankruptcy and District Court suit was dismissed.
+Hawkins died in 2015 and case has been dismissed.
 Attorneys, Martin E. Threet and Robert Simon.

 2010, Anaya v.
 New Mexico State Engineer.
 Adjudication of Santa Fe River Water Rights before the First Judicial District Court for Jane Petchesky and Henry McKinley (Sub-Files 37.1 and 37.1A), Provided primary legal guidance and served as Expert Witness.
 Hearing was January 23, 2012.
 Trial, July 21-25, 2012.
 Attorneys: Robert S. Simon, Esq., Martin Threet, Esq, and A. Blair Dunn, Esq. for the Defendants.